 Packing for Ireland is one of the harder destinations to pack for mainly because the weather is so unpredictable.
-But with this Ireland packing list as a guide you’ll be sure to pack everything you need to stay warm, dry and still be fashionable.
+But with this Ireland packing list as a guide you’ll be sure to pack everything you need to stay warm, dry and still be fashionable on your Ireland trip.

-Keep reading to learn what to bring to Ireland for any season.
+Keep reading to learn what to bring to Ireland for any season and don’t forget to find out the best time to travel to Ireland before you decide when to go!

 Weather in Ireland